 Why do banks need employment letters?

-In some cases the bank can use a letter of employment to confirm your income or will use it to verify the other documents you have provided.
+If you can only provide a recent payslip, some lenders may also require you to provide a letter of employment to confirm your income or use it to verify the other documents you’ve provided.

 Bank requirements for employment letters